davidvazteixeira/baseflask/README.md

 <https://YOUR_NEW_APP_NAME.herokuapp.com>

-# Test locally
+# Test in localhost (your machine)

-* If you use environments (venv, virtualenv, conda etc), create your environment with python3 bindings.
+* If you want to use an environment (venv, virtualenv, conda etc), create it with python3 bindings.
 * Install project packages:
   * flask, gunicorn
   * (preferably) install packages defined in requirements.txt file and update it every time you add a new package.
+    * Note: requirements.txt is the output of "python freeze"

 If everything was set, test locally with: